LADLABS/DeployLegaleAPI/readme.md

     ```
 4. Create a `.env` file in the `LegalAPIg` directory with the following content:
     ```
+    # Supabase Credentials
     SUPABASE_URL="your_supabase_url"
     SUPABASE_KEY="your_supabase_key"

-    OPENAI_API_KEY="your_openai_api_key"
+    # AI Model Configuration (using OpenAI library)
+    OPENAI_API_KEY="your_api_key_for_the_endpoint" # API key for the target endpoint GEMINI_BASE_URL="https://generativelanguage.googleapis.com/v1beta/openai/" # Base URL of the OpenAI-compatible endpoint (defaults to Google Gemini)
+    GEMINI_MODEL="gemini-2.0-flash" # Model name to use at the endpoint (defaults to gemini-2.0-flash)
     ```
-    Replace the placeholder values with your actual Supabase and OpenAI API keys.
+    Replace the placeholder values with your actual Supabase credentials and the appropriate API key, base URL, and model name for your target AI endpoint.

 ## Usage